 5. Sheraton Gateway LAX

-There’s a Sheraton, Westin, and Four Points at LAX, in addition to the Marriott.
+There are a Sheraton, Westin, and Four Points at LAX, in addition to the Marriott.
 All are, of course, part of the Bonvoy loyalty scheme.
 While all these hotels are convenient for the airport, they are also close enough to Beverly Hills, Santa Monica, and other Southland attractions to be used as a base.
-They may also come in cheaper to similar downtown accommodations.
+They may also come in cheaper than similar downtown accommodations.

 The Sheraton Gateway was recently refurbished, with a $43 million USD upgrade to the guest rooms, lobby, public spaces, and restaurants.
 It is one of the closest hotels to LAX, so close that you can walk there from the airport.
 It is attempting to offer a complete resort with restaurants and a pool deck with fire pits and cabanas.
 The 15th-floor Club Lounge offers a panoramic vista of the airport and the city, making this hotel a great choice for LAX.
 You get free access (whatever room you book) if you are a Bonvoy Platinum member.